-Robert E. Hoffman, 54, has served as a member of our Board of Directors since March 2015.
-Mr. Hoffman has served as Chief Financial Officer and Senior Vice President of Heron Therapeutics, Inc., a publicly-held biotechnology company, since April 2017.
-Prior to joining Heron Therapeutics, Inc., Mr. Hoffman served as Executive Vice President and Chief Financial Officer of Innovus Pharmaceuticals, Inc., a publicly-held pharmaceutical company, from September 2016 to April 2017.
+Robert E. Hoffman, 55, has served as a member of our Board of Directors since March 2015.
+Mr. Hoffman served as Chief Financial Officer and Senior Vice President of Heron Therapeutics, Inc., a publicly-held biotechnology company, from April 2017 to October 2020.
+Prior to joining Heron Therapeutics, Inc., Mr. Hoffman served as Executive Vice President and Chief Financial Officer of Innovus Pharmaceuticals, Inc., a publicly-held biotechnology company, from September 2016 to April 2017.
 Mr. Hoffman served as Chief Financial Officer of AnaptysBio, Inc., a publicly-held biotechnology company, from July 2015 to September 2016.
-Mr. Hoffman was the Senior Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from June 2012 to July 2015, Vice President, Finance and Chief Financial Officer of Arena from August 2011 to June 2012 and previously from December 2005 to March 2011 and in a number of roles of increasing responsibility from 1997 to December 2005.
+Mr. Hoffman was the Senior Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from June 2012 to July 2015, Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from June 2012 to July 2015, Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from June 2012 to July 2015, Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from June 2012 to July 2015, Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc. ("Arena"), a publicly-held biopharmaceutical company, from December 2005 to March 2011 and in a number of roles of increasing responsibility from 1997 to December 2005.
 From March 2011 to August 2011, Mr. Hoffman served as Chief Financial Officer for Polaris Group, a biopharmaceutical drug company.
 Mr. Hoffman serves as a member of the Financial Accounting Standards Board's Small Business Advisory Committee and the steering committee of the Association of Bioscience Financial Officers.
 Mr. Hoffman is also a member and a former director and President of the San Diego Chapter of Financial Executives International.
-Mr. Hoffman has been a member of the Board of Directors of DelMar Pharmaceuticals, Inc., a publicly-held biotechnology company, since April 2018, and ASLAN Pharmaceuticals, Inc, a publicly-held molecular diagnostics company, from 2013 to 2017, MabVax Therapeutics Holdings, Inc., a publicly-held biopharmaceutical company, from October 2018 to April 2020.
+Mr. Hoffman has been diagnostics company, from 2013 to 2017, MabVax Therapeutics Holdings, Inc., a publicly-held biopharmaceutical company, from 2014 to 2017, and Aravive, Inc., a publicly-held biotechnology company, from October 2018 to April 2020.
 Mr. Hoffman holds a B.B.A. from St. Bonaventure University, and is licensed as a C.P.A. (inactive) in the State of California.

-The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Hoffman's experience as a member of sen ior management and boards of directors of multiple biopharmaceutical companies as well as his experience in key accounting and finance functions including financial planning and analysis, budgeting, audit, operations and SEC reporting qualify him to serve on our Board of Directors.
+The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Hoffman's experience as a member of senior management and boards of directors of multiple biopharmaceutical companies as well as his experience in key accounting and finance functions including financial planning and analysis, budgeting, audit, operations and SEC reporting qualify him to serve on our Board of Directors.